Godzilla (2014 film): Pre-production

-In September 2012, Legendary announced a theatrical release date of May 16, 2014, in 3-D. IMAX announced that the film would also be released in IMAX 3D on May 16, 2014.
+In September 2012, Legendary announced a theatrical release date of May 16, 2014, in 3D.
+IMAX announced that the film would also be released in IMAX 3D on May 16, 2014.
 Warner Brothers distributed the film worldwide, except in Japan, where it was distributed by Toho.
 At that time, Legendary Pictures added Alex Garcia and Patricia Whitcher as executive producers.
 In December, Dan Lin revealed that the film would likely start filming in Vancouver in March 2013.

 Legendary turned its attention to casting parts for the movie.
 On January 7, 2013, it was reported that Joseph Gordon-Levitt had turned down being cast in the film in the fall of 2012.
 It was reported that Henry Cavill, Scoot McNairy, and Caleb Landry Jones comprised the shortlist for lead of the film.
 On January 10, it was first reported that Legendary Pictures was interested in Aaron Taylor-Johnson for the lead role.
 It was reported that Bryan Cranston and Elizabeth Olsen were also in talks to co-star.
 Olsen confirmed her involvement at the 2013 BAFTA awards.
 Juliette Binoche and David Strathairn were then signed on to join Taylor-Johnson, Cranston and Olsen in the film.

 In January 2013, Mary Parent joined the project as a producer for Disruption Entertainment. and producers Dan Lin, Roy Lee and Doug Davison were dismissed from the project.
 According to The Hollywood Reporter, the producers left over creative and financial differences with Legendary Pictures, and Legendary was buying out their producer contracts, a move which led to court.
-On January 9, Legendary Pictures filed a 'Complaint for Declaratory Relief' lawsuit against Lin, Lee and Davison in California State Court to spell out any fees owed to the individuals, who had signed an agreement with Legendary and were working with Legendary on the film's development.
+On January 9, Legendary Pictures filed a 'Complaint for Declaratory Relief' lawsuit against Lin, Lee, and Davison in California State Court to spell out any fees owed to the individuals, who had signed an agreement with Legendary and were working with Legendary on the film's development.
 According to the complaint, Legendary had decided in the fall of 2012 to not employ the three as producers on the film and the three were not eligible for any producer fees.
 The three filed a counter-claim, that the agreement cited by Legendary was not in force and that the original working agreement was breached by Legendary.
-The three argued that the suit should be decided in open court, not in arbitration, and that Legendary should be responsible for damages for breach of contract.
+The three argued that the suit should be decided in open court, not in arbitration and that Legendary should be responsible for damages for breach of contract.
 At court, the judge dismissed the arbitration and ordered mediation followed by jury trial if necessary.
 Legendary appealed the decision and lost the appeal in March 2014, leaving the case in California Superior Court for trial.
 In June 2015, on the eve of the trial, the parties came to a settlement, terms of which were not disclosed.